 ALL positive interactions at the dinner table, with lots of praise and love for the food from parents (even if the kids are being defiant or negative) goes an awfully long way towards stress free, enjoyable meals. ☺️

 There are more ideas for getting your kids involved HERE.

 Make sure there is a familiar food each meal

-Whilst only preparing one family meal, try to always serve something ‘new’ with familiar foods that you know he/she enjoys.
+Whilst only preparing one family meal, try to always serve something ‘new’ with familiar foods that you know your selective eater enjoys.
 Perhaps write a list of all the foods your child likes to eat and when you are planning meals, make sure at least one of these foods is part of the meal.

 Also, see if you can identify any patterns or similarities in the textures and flavours of the foods they enjoy.
 Are they more soft, cooked foods or perhaps raw, crunchy foods.
 I’ve found with my own kids, there are certain vegetables that they love raw, but dislike cooked (and vice versa).
 Then you can perhaps focus on introducing meals or foods that are different, but have similar flavours or textures as the foods they already like.